LONDON ART FAIR 2021

 20-31 January 2021 / Online

-Additional works will be available here on our gallery website and we will be available to discuss artworks and pricing, to send additional images and to arrange a viewing when it is possible.
+Additional works were available here on our gallery website and we will be available to discuss artworks and pricing, to send additional images and to arrange a viewing when it is possible.

 Do contact us by email: email@example.com.

-This year we are exhibiting several themed groups of works and will be adding images throughout the duration of the online fair:
+This year we are exhibited several themed groups of works and added images throughout the duration of the online fair:

 EDIT: ABSTRACT WORKS ON PAPER includes drawings by British artist Paule Vèzelay (1892-1984) who spent her pre-war career in Paris and committed herself to the abstract movement; and a series by contemporary Dutch artist Marja Koenraad, who creates rhythmic, colourful, abstract works on paper inspired by her fascination with ornamentation, decorative designs and modernist textile design.